-Any gains arising from 6 April 2015 on disposals of UK residential property are subject to CGT in the UK, even where the landlord lives in another country.
-Such gains made by non-resident owners must be declared to HMRC, normally within 30 days of completing the sale.
+Gains arising from the disposal of UK residential property are subject to CGT in the UK, even where the landlord lives in another country.
+Such disposals, whether they result in a gain or loss, made by non-resident owners must be declared to HMRC within 30 days of completing the sale.
+Any tax due is also payable within 30 days if the owner is not already registered with HMRC.
 Gains made by purchasing 'off-plan' and selling before the property is finished are also taxable.
-The gain made on disposal must be divided between the exempt period before 6 April 2015 and the taxable period from that date.
-We can help you with the calculations.
+We can help you with the calculation of gains and the reporting requirements.

-This report is written for the benefit of our clients and is based on information available up to April 2016.
+This report is written for the benefit of our clients and is based on information available on 16 January 2018.
 Further advice should be obtained before any action is taken.